-Jeanine Radice, a former standout player at Fordham, begins her 18th season along the sidelines at the University of Delaware as Tina Martin’s top assistant in 2013-14.
+Jeanine Radice, a former standout player at Fordham, completed her 19th season along the sidelines at the University of Delaware as Tina Martin’s top assistant in 2014-15.

 Radice’s primary responsibilities at Delaware include serving as the recruiting coordinator, scouting opponents, coordinating non-conference scheduling, individual player development (backcourt) and organizing daily activities.
 Additionally, Radice is the Assistant Director of the Tina Martin Girl’s Basketball Camp, held annually each summer.

 Radice, who was promoted to associate head coach in April 2000, has played a key role in Delaware’s rise to the top of the America East conference and now to the upper echelon of the Colonial Athletic Association.